Rockies vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Rockies have posted a mark of 1-7.
+- The Rockies have played as the underdog in eight of their past 10 games and have gone 1-7 in those contests.

-- When it comes to the over/under, the Rockies and their opponents are 4-6-0 in their last 10 games.
+- When it comes to the total, the Rockies and their foes are 3-7-0 in their previous 10 contests.

-- The Rockies have covered the spread in all of their previous 10 contests (two of those contests had a spread.
+- The Rockies have covered the runline in the two of their previous 10 games that had a set spread.
+In three straight games, Colorado and its opponent have fallen short of the over/under, with the average total set by bookmakers being 9.5 runs.

 Rockies Betting Records & Stats

-- Colorado has a record of 2-7 in games where oddsmakers have it as underdogs of at least +155 on the moneyline.
+- Colorado has played as an underdog of +220 or more twice this season and lost both games.

-- The Rockies have an implied victory probability of 39.2% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 31.2% chance of coming away with a victory in the contest.

-- Colorado and its opponents have gone over the total this season in 10 of its 21 opportunities.
+- Colorado's games have gone over the total in 10 of its 22 chances.

 - The Rockies have played just two games with a spread this season and covered in each game.